 Two of the Africans, Isabella and Antonio stayed in Hampton and became servants in the household of William Tucker who was the Commander at Point Comfort.
 They are believed to have become indentured servants serving a term of 7 years or more.
 On January 3, 1624 their son William Tucker was baptized.
 He was the first documented child of African descent born in America.
 He is buried in the Aberdeen section of Hampton.

 The rest of the Africans were taken by Governor George Yeardley and his Cape Merchant Abraham Piersey.
 But they were not taken to Jamestown.
 Rather they were taken to their private plantations in Charles City, property previously inhabited by the Weyanoke Indians.
 Yeardley owned the 1000 acre Flowerdew Hundred Plantation.
+Some for the original Africans were taken to present day Surry County, Isle Of Wight County and three were taken to Jamestown.

 The Treasurer’s voyages were being financed by former Virginia Governor Samuel Argall and Lord Rich.
 Rich was one of the more famous and influential investors in the Virginia Company.
 The Treasurer had been commissioned by Samuel Argall to pirate ships of their cargo, but the voyage in 1619 was the first time they had ever captured human cargo.
 In May 1619 Samuel Argall was removed from office for his involvement in piracy.
 Four days after the White Lion carrying the first slaves to Virginia arrived, the ship “Treasurer” sailed into the harbor at Point Comfort to unload their cargo of Africans for provisions.
 But the settlers knew the Treasurer’s history of piracy and with Samuel Argall no longer in office, the ship was not allowed to dock.
 There are reports that some plantation owners friendly with the captain of the Treasurer were able to purchase a few of the Africans before The Treasurer fled to Bermuda where they sold fourteen Africans.